gch1p/inverter-tools/README.md

 - `inverterctl` is a full-featured command line utility with all P18 commands supported.

-- `inverterd` is a daemon that starts TCP server that accepts user requests.
-It replaces inverterctl for multi-user scenarios, where there may be more than one simultaneous request to device, to avoid errors or lockups.
+- `inverterd` is a daemon that starts a TCP server and implements simple text-based telnet-compatible chat [protocol](PROTOCOL.md).
+It supports all commands and options supported by inverterctl, and it's supposed to be used instead of interterctl in multi-user or multi-threaded scenarios, where there may be more than one simultaneous request to device, to avoid errors or device lockups.

 ## Requirements